 Web searches like “reticular system and spirituality” bring up colorful jumbles of facts and opinions about brains and souls, chakras, energy fields, yoga, and so on.
 Some is too far-out, and easily dismissed, while some is more insightful and intriguing.

-Here are a few examples, starting with a surprisingly common type of website:
+Here are a few examples, offered neutrally, without endorsement or criticism.
+We start with a surprisingly common type of website:

 A generic label for these websites might be “programming your reticular system.”
 The authors range from spiritual teachers (all faiths but mostly Christian) to psychotherapists to marketing consultants.
 Their common focus is the reticular system’s control of attention – its strong and largely unrecognized control over everything we experience.